 Monthly renewals are the most popular type with developers offering incentives to upgrade to annual.
 There is significant reliance on carrier billing among users (with several on prepaid plans) – so it’s essential to have an ‘account hold’ and/or a grace period implemented.

-3 Device optimisation
+3 Device optimization

 Device types vary by country.
 In the Gulf Cooperation Council (GCC) countries (SA/AE/KW/QA/BH/OM) devices tend to be dominated by either high-end or low-end models, rather than mid-range ones.
 While demand is high for the latest top-spec devices in the GCC, this is balanced by a large blue-collar population seeking lower spec products.
 Outside the GCC, devices are mostly mid-end or low-end.
-As such, in-app data usage and APK (Android Package Kit) size should be minimised, and developers should also allow for reduced performance.
+As such, in-app data usage and APK (Android Package Kit) size should be minimized, and developers should also allow for reduced performance.

 For more details on how to reduce your app’s APK size click here.

 A mix of translation and transliteration could be more beneficial when it comes to making a decision between whether to transliterate or translate your Arabic text.